run-llama/llama_index/docs/how_to/integrations/trulens.md

 # Evaluating and Tracking with TruLens

-This page covers how to use [TruLens](https://trulens.org) to evaluate and track LLM apps built on Llamma-Index.
+This page covers how to use [TruLens](https://trulens.org) to evaluate and track LLM apps built on Llama-Index.

 ## What is TruLens?